plone/plone.app.contenttypes/README.rst

 .. image:: http://jenkins.plone.org/job/plone.app.contenttypes/badge/icon

 plone.app.contenttypes offers default content types for Plone based on Dexterity.
-This package is a replacement for the types in Products.ATContenttypes.
+This package is a replacement for the types in ``Products.ATContenttypes``.

 **Warning: plone.app.contenttypes is best used when creating a new site from scratch.
 Using it on a site with existing content is not recommended if you don't know exactly what you're doing!**